mdsufz/StandEnA/docs/STANDARDIZING.md

 Note that the enzyme list is derived from the file "id_synonyms_per_line.tsv" that was used to download protein sequences using Edirect API in [step 1](CUSTOMDB.md).
 Since the OrtSuite-mediated KEGG API download and manual download steps are optional, if these steps are used to retrieve sequences not included within "id_synonyms_per_line.tsv", the above-code should be modified to include these protein names.
 For an example modification to add OrtSuite-mediated KEGG API downloaded proteins (from EC numbers) there are optional additional codes for the steps below.

-#### 2) Dividing pathways into separate files for each protein
+#### 2) Dividing pathways into separate files for each enzyme/protein and collecting them in the queries directory

-Each pathway will have a "queries" directory of files containing the enzyme synonyms to be searched for in the Prokka annotation.
+Each pathway will have a "queries" directory of files containing the enzyme synonyms to be searched for in the Prokka annotation in later steps.

 Creating directory for storing queries:
 ```bash